bbruno001/Trollilter/README.md

 # Trollilter
-Trollilter is a replica of social network that is being developed in order to learn programming.
+Trollilter is a crud made to study Python & Flask.